tamruta/ebayProj/README.md

 NOTE**: This is the defualt admin account, but in the webpage you can be redirected to become an admin or customer in which you can take different actions
-* Admin Credentials: Username: Admin, Password: Admin
+* Admin Credentials: Username: admin , Password: admin
+* Customer Representative Credentials: Username: cusrep , Password: cusrep